tomislavhoman/sustainable-society/README.md

 - Use wooden tooth brush, plastic-less ear sticks, solid soap (doesn't come in plastic bottle), powder detergent packed in carton instead of liquid one (or even better eco-egg)

 - Know your plastic, not all the plastic is recycleable.
 Even during recycling part of it ends up being micro-plastic and the recycling procedure itself has a carbon footprint

+- Try using eco-friendly resuable plastic wrappers replacement that you can use to store your food.
+For example (Bee's Wrap)[https://www.beeswrap.com/]

 ## General shopping
 - When you decide to buy something non-essential, postpone it for 2 weeks and then re-think about if you still need it